 Take a breath, Children’s is here to help

 Moms and dads who check on their babies at 3 a.m. to make sure they are breathing is nothing new.
 Welcome to parenthood, where being cautious is the norm.
 But when babies have a condition called apnea, which causes a pause in breathing that can last for more than 20 seconds, careful monitoring of a child becomes critically important.

-Children’s Hospitals and Clinics of Minnesota’s apnea program includes pediatric specialists who understand the science behind a baby’s breathing process.
+Children’s Minnesota’s apnea program includes pediatric specialists who understand the science behind a baby’s breathing process.